Analysis | How the presidential candidates plan to bridge America’s deep political and cultural divide

 This is similarly vague and the what-if-he-loses option here is, like Trump’s, a bit buried.
 This is, again, understandable.
 Politicians generally decline to theorize about a loss and tend to view their work as necessarily in the best interest of the United States.
 That, by extension, would meet the needs of the public and endear the public to them.

-Biden’s campaign rhetoric is heavy on the ways in which he’d roll back the shifts to public policy and political norms Trump introduced.
+Biden’s campaign rhetoric is heavy on the ways in which he would roll back the shifts to public policy and political norms Trump introduced.
 But that highlights a key problem.
 Trump’s focus on gutting what Barack Obama did as president was part of his appeal in 2016 and part of his process of further endearing him to his base.
 Biden suggests taking a similar but narrower approach to Trump’s administration.
 If you view Trump’s work as good and Obama’s as bad, you’ll see Biden’s pitch as divisive.
 If you view Obama’s work as good and Trump’s as bad, you’ll see what Biden proposes as necessary.

 That framing seems insurmountable.
 How do you draw a balance between shifting America’s direction away from what Trump has done without alienating Trump supporters?
-Trump’s approach to Obama’s work didn’t noticeably worry about such alienation, but any serious attempt at bridging the political divide will likely require a focus on tact that is not a hallmark of modern American politics.
+Trump’s approach to Obama’s work didn’t noticeably worry about such alienation, but any serious attempt at bridging the political divide will probably require a focus on tact that is not a hallmark of modern American politics.

 Ultimately, efforts by either candidate will be tightly bound by the way in which their efforts are conveyed to the public.
 Should Biden win (or even if he loses), his ability to help draw the country together will depend on how Fox News covers what he’s doing.
 Again, the divide is not mostly one focused on policy but on the intangible sense of what it means to be a member of either party and what cultural values that identity represents.

 Again, let’s be frank.
 Trump shapes much of how politics and culture overlap in the moment.
 That gives him more power to resolve existing tensions than Biden is likely to have.
-Trump’s campaign says that he trusts that people of good faith will unite behind a shared agenda.
+Trump’s campaign says he trusts that people of good faith will unite behind a shared agenda.
 The question we posed to each campaign, though, was how that will happen — and the answers we got were vague.

 Perhaps there aren’t good answers either candidate can provide.